 As per Section 148 and other applicable provisions, if any, of the Companies Act, 2013, read with Companies (Audit & Auditors) Rules, 2014, the Board of Directors of your Company has appointed M/s.
-Jayaram & Associates, Cost Accountants as the Cost Auditors of the Company for the year 2020-21 on the recommendations made by the Audit Committee.
+Jayaram & Associates, Cost Accountants as the Cost Auditors of the Company for the year 2022-23 on the recommendations made by the Audit Committee.
+The cost records as specified by the Central Government under subsection (1) of Section 148 of the Act, as required is maintained by the Company.